MicrosoftDocs/WSL/WSL/compare-versions.md

  Runs with VM Ware and VirtualBox| ✅ |❌
  Performance across OS file systems| ✅ | ❌

 Already using WSL 1 and want to upgrade to WSL 2?
 Follow the instructions to [update to WSL 2](./install-win10.md#update-to-wsl-2)!

-WSL 2 is only available in Windows 10 builds 18917 or higher, so you may need to [update to the latest Windows version](ms-settings:windowsupdate).
+WSL 2 is only available in Windows 10, Version 2004, Build 19041 or higher.
+You will need to [update your Windows version](ms-settings:windowsupdate) and [join the Windows Insider program](https://insider.windows.com/insidersigninboth/) on the "Release Preview" ring until the public release in late May.

 ## Use the Linux file system for faster performance